Akii-Dev/Binsta/README.md

 ## Requirements
 * XAMPP (or another SQL admin tool)
 * Composer
-* Redbean

 # Installation
+1. Clone the repository
-1. Install composer in the root:
+2. Install composer in the root:
 ```
 $ composer install
 ```

-2. Import db.sql in your SQL admin tool.
+3. Import db.sql in your SQL admin tool.
-3. Use an account with the following information:
+4. Use an account with the following information:
 ```
 hostname: localhost
 username: username